How to Enroll

 In other words, in addition to meeting the income requirements, if you can answer YES to at least one (1) of the following questions, you may qualify for subsidized child care.

-Are you attending an approved school (high school, GED program or 2-year College) or training program?
+Are you attending an approved school (high school, high school equivalency, 2-year College) or full-time training program?

-Are you receiving preventive or protective services for your child?
+Are you receiving preventive or protective services for your child / children?

-Do you receive services such as cash assistance, TANF or public assistance?
+Do you receive services such as cash assistance, TANF or other public assistance?

 Our staff will help walk you through this process.